philiprbrenan/core/.github/README.md

 ## Push

-Any subsequent pushes you make to the master branch of the cloned repository will invoke GitHub Actions to bring the master branch of this repository back up to date as long as the control file:
+Any subsequent pushes you make to the cloned repository will invoke GitHub Actions to bring the repository back up to date as long as the control file:

     .github/control/runTestsInClone.txt

-is present on the master branch.
+is present.

 ## Clone